hockeyhero/nearest/docs/03 Making Changes.md

 ![](https://github.com/DavidEwan/nearest/blob/master/docs/img/clone2.png)

 Git will pull down from GitHub the repository and now you have a local copy to work with.
-If you now `cd` into the nearest folder you can start executing git commands.
+If you now `cd` into the `nearest` folder you can start executing git commands.

-*There are simpler ways to do this using desktop tools.
-You can probably do this all in VSCode and/or GitHub Desktop.
-I tend to stick to command line commands.*

 #### Git Remotes